Linearly Polarized Photon Fusion as a Precision Probe of the Tau Lepton Dipole Moments at Lepton Colliders: Phenomenology and Discussions

 The statistical uncertainties of these azimuthal asymmetries $A_i$ with $i=c2\phi,s2\phi,c4\phi$ are given by

 where the approximation holds due to the small values of $A_i$ in the SM.
 A significant advantage of such ratio observables is the high degree of cancellation of systematic uncertainties (e.g., from luminosity and detector efficiencies).
-We therefore assume that the sensitivities are statistically limited and neglect systematic effects in the following analysis
+We therefore assume that the sensitivities are statistically limited and neglect systematic effects in the following analysis.

 Building upon the above analysis, we provide the results for the production of $\tau^+ \tau^-$ pairs, using the STCF~\cite{Achasov:2023gey} as a benchmark machine.
-The center-of-mass energy, integrated luminosity, and kinematic cuts in this analysis are summarized below:
+The center-of-mass energy, integrated luminosity, and kinematic cuts in this analysis are summarized as shown below:

 The strict requirement on $|\bm{q}_{\perp}|$ ensures the applicability of the formalism in the correlation limit ($|\bm{q}_{\perp}| \ll |\bm{P}_{\perp}|$).
-As a detailed STCF detector simulation is not yet available, we adopt an overall signal efficiency of $\varepsilon=20\%$.
-This conservative estimate is informed by the performance of the Belle and Belle II experiments~\cite{Bodrov:2024wrw, BelleII:2020tracking, Banerjee:2022vdd} and by STCF design studies~\cite{Achasov:2023gey}.
+As a detailed STCF~\cite{Achasov:2023gey} detector simulation is not yet available, we simulate $\tau$ decays with TAUOLA~\cite{Davidson:2010rw} and fold acceptance $\times$ efficiency $(A\times\varepsilon)$ in our analysis.
+We adopt a tag-and-probe topology with one leptonic ($e$ or $\mu$) and one hadronic 1-prong $\tau$ decay and require the visible decay products to satisfy $p_T > 0.3$~GeV and $|\eta| < 2$.
+For representative working points, we use the per-object efficiencies $\varepsilon(e) = 0.95$, $\varepsilon(\mu) = 0.93$, and $\varepsilon(\tau_h,1\text{-pr}) = 0.85$.
+As a comparison, the implied overall efficiency of the process is $\sim20\%$, consistent in magnitude with Belle and Belle~II performance~\cite{Bodrov:2024wrw, BelleII:2020tracking, Banerjee:2022vdd}.

-To optimize the measurement of the CP-violating asymmetry $A_{s2\phi}$, an additional selection of $|y|>0.4$ is imposed.
+To optimize the measurement of the $CP$-violating asymmetry $A_{s2\phi}$, an additional selection of $|y|>0.4$ is imposed.
 This cut enhances the signal-to-background ratio, as the underlying coefficient of the $\sin(2\phi)$ modulation grows with $|y|$ relative to the azimuthally independent SM background.

 Figure~\ref{fig:asymmetry} shows the theoretical predictions for the $\cos2\phi$, $\sin2\phi$ and $\cos4\phi$ asymmetries in $\gamma\gamma\to \tau^+\tau^-$ production at the STCF, using the kinematic cuts defined in Eq.~\eqref{eq:cuts}.
 The black squares represent the SM predictions.
 For the $A_{c2\phi}$ asymmetry, we examine individual form factor contributions, finding that they can significantly modify the asymmetry.
 In contrast, the $A_{s2\phi}$ and $A_{c4\phi}$ asymmetries are considerably smaller than $A_{c2\phi}$, and $A_{s2\phi}$ depends on a combination of the imaginary parts of $F_2$ and $F_3$, as shown in Eq.~\eqref{eq:xsection3}.